AlexZidar/AlexZidar.github.io/_projects/led-controller/index.md

 ---
 layout: post
 title: BlackBeard LED Controller
-description: This universal LED controller was developed as part of my mentorship of First Robotics Competition (FRC) Team-79 “Krunch”.
+description: This universal LED controller was developed as part of my mentorship of FIRST Robotics Competition (FRC) Team 79 “Krunch”.
 Throughout my 6 years on the team I went from member to president, and now mentor.
 In that time,I’ve found a distinct lack of suitable, robotics-focused LED controllers on the market.
 These controllers, notably REV Blinkin, are some combination of far too expensive or functionally limited.
 Therefore, I sought to challenge myself in developing a custom PCB and thus superior LED controller.
 Overall, this controller was designed to be flexible, inexpensive, and extremely easy to assemble.
 skills:
   - C++
   - Embedded Systems